Mind the gap

 … to the travel industry

 With a background in journalism researching really is my forte, with a proven track record of diving headfirst into new industries and areas of expertise, and making myself somewhat of an expert on the topic.
-And this is what I offer clients, packaged in the form of engaging and colourful copy.
+And this is what I offer clients, packaged in the form of an engaging and colourful copy.

 Next up: TBA